crablab/dissertation/reports/clicker_report/report.md

 CRC's are a method of error checking that are widely used in serial communications[@borrelli_ieee_2001].
 Parity bits, which indicate whether the expected value is even or odd, have been commonly used to detect communication errors however, these suffer from two major flaws.
 Firstly, it is not possible for you to determine where the corruption has ocurred in a piece of data - it is (usually) not possible to repair the message and it has to be discarded and resent.
 Secondly, if two corruptions occur then the data may end up passing the parity check but still be invalid.
 Additional measures (such as length checking, strict processing validation etc.) can be included to reduce the risks of bad data being processed, but these remain significant flaws.

-There is research into error correction based on the result of CRC checksums which... {TODO AS NEED PAPER}

 CRCs works using modulo arithmetic on some generated polynomials.
 The general formula to calculate a CRC is:

 $CRC = remainder of \left[ M(x) \times \frac{ x^n }{ G(x) } \right]$